15 Types of Staircases to Fit Your Decor Style Perfectly

 15 Types of Staircases

 Want to give your home the gorgeous makeover it deserves?
 Let's start with the stairs then, shall we?
+Many options have developed over the history of staircase architecture for you to choose from.
 You can make any of these 15 staircase designs happen from a small duplex house to a luxurious vacation home.

 This is the most common types of stairs to exist in a residential or commercial setting.
 It takes a minimum amount of space and is relatively easier to access with handrails on both sides.